 Coach Hogan is nothing short of a hero, and that is confirmed by other details we’ve seen about how he runs his football program.
-He has what we would call a Championship Fathering vision.
+He has what we would call a bigger vision for fathering.
 His coaching is about a lot more than football, and he recognizes how important it is to reach out to other children who need encouragement and support.
 He also knows that even small, purposeful actions can make a huge difference in those children’s lives.

 These are the kinds of the things that can change our nation’s future for the better.
 Using Kris Hogan’s example, what steps can the rest of us take to encourage other children—especially kids who don’t have a father?
 At the National Center, we often urge dads to include other kids when they’re playing outside in the neighborhood, or on fishing or camping trips.
 But don’t stop there.
 You probably have some unique opportunities in your community or neighborhood—ways you can think outside the box and do something remarkable that those children will remember for the rest of their lives.

 - Ask your child, “Who is your hero?”
 Find out why he admires that person.